“Email marketing is dead.”

 And many more.

-Top 4 Commendable Email Service Providers
+Top 4 Commendable Email Service Providers (Email marketing SaaS comparison)

 There are hundreds of software that offer email marketing services out there.
 So choosing the right service can be tricky or challenging.

-Fortunately enough, our good friends at ContentMavericks analyzed the top 50 email marketing service providers and came up with the top five email marketing platforms you can choose from to scale your email marketing success in 2021.
+Fortunately enough, our good friends at ContentMavericks analyzed the top 50 email marketing service providers and came up with the top five email marketing solutions you can choose from to scale your email marketing success in 2021.

 When it comes to email marketing services, ActiveCampaign offers la crème de la crème.